brendongray/brendongray-portfolio/assignment3.md

 ## The Original Visualization

 For this assignment, I chose a data visualization from the [2020 KIDS COUNT databook](https://www.nmvoices.org/wp-content/uploads/2021/02/KidsCount-DataBook2020-web.pdf), published annually by New Mexico Voices for Children.
 It's intended for state lawmakers and policy practitioners, especially those working in education policy.
-The visualization below caught my attention because it presented an interesting relationship between two variables.
+The visualization below caught my attention because it presented an interesting relationship between two variables: the percent of households that receive SNAP assistance and the percentage of food insecure children.
 I thought it could be improved because it wasn't easy to draw conclusions on first glance, but I thought it had important implications.

 ![Example Data Viz](Screenshot 2021-02-21 093332.png)
 Image taken from "2020 New Mexico KIDS COUNT Data Book: Building on Resilience" 2020.
 Accessed 2/21/2021. https://www.nmvoices.org/wp-content/uploads/2021/02/KidsCount-DataBook2020-web.pdf